 Program Type Bachelor's

 - Part Time Only

 - Continuing Education

 - Distance Learning Only

-The BPA Communication Studies major is available to:
+Full enrolment into the Communication Studies Major requires 60 credits.
+The BPA Communication Studies Major is available to:

-Coursework and credentials must have been obtained from a college, university, or institute of technology approved by Athabasca University.
+Coursework and credentials must have been obtained from an accredited college, university, or institute of technology approved by Athabasca University.